LogtalkDotOrg/logtalk3/CUSTOMIZE.md

 5. ADDING LOGTALK SUPPORT TO TEXT EDITORS
 -----------------------------------------

-Inside your Logtalk user folder, you will find a `wenv` folder, containing support files for several text editors, which add support for syntax highlighting and other text editing services for Logtalk source files.
+Inside your Logtalk user folder, you will find a `coding` folder, containing support files for several text editors, which add support for syntax highlighting and other text editing services for Logtalk source files.
 Support for several syntax highlighters (used e.g. by wikis and issue trackers) is also included.
-For details, see the `wenv/NOTES.txt` file.
+For details, see the `coding/NOTES.txt` file.